dakusui/jcunit/README.md

 ![JCUnit](src/main/resources/JCunit-logo.png) is a framework to perform combinatorial tests using 'pairwise'(or more generally 't-wise') technique.

+# About 0.7.x

+0.7.x of JCUnit is a development versions, where features in progress will be added or removed frequently.
+Once developments in 0.7.x finish, 0.8.0, the first one of the next stable versions, will be released.

+Until then, please use [0.6.x|https://github.com/dakusui/jcunit/wiki/0.6.x], current stable versions, for normal purposes.

 # Installation
 JCUnit requires Java SE6 or later.
 It is tested using ```JUnit``` (4.12) and ```mockito-core``` (1.9.5).